ESMValGroup/ESMValTool/doc/sphinx/source/community/diagnostic.rst

 Recording provenance in a Python diagnostic script
 --------------------------------------------------
-Always use :meth:`esmvaltool.diag_scripts.shared.run_diagnostic` at the end of your script:
+Always use :func:`esmvaltool.diag_scripts.shared.run_diagnostic` at the end of your script:

 .. code-block:: python